GENERAL

 Ques: What is the minimum marks required to qualify for NEET 2026?

-Ans: NEET 2026 minimum required marks will be approximately 165-135 marks in the general category and 150-120 in the reserved categories.
+Ans: Expected NEET 2026 cut off for MBBS will be approximately 165-135 marks in the general category and 150-120 in the reserved categories.
 These marks denote the qualification cutoff as per the percentile standards.
 Qualifying for NEET, however, does not ensure admission.
 The students require much higher marks to gain admission to MBBS, and in government medical colleges, much more.

 Ques: How is the NEET cutoff calculated?